mongodb/mongodb-kubernetes-operator/docs/contributing.md

 to get a list.

 ## Troubleshooting
-When you run a test locally, if the `operator-sdk-test` pod is present, you will have to first manually delete it; failing to do so will cause the `test-runner` pod to fail.
+When you run a test locally, if the `e2e-test` pod is present, you will have to first manually delete it; failing to do so will cause the `test-runner` pod to fail.

 # Writing new E2E tests

 You can start with `replica_set` test as an starting point to write a new test.
-The tests are written using `operator-sdk`.
+The tests are written using `envtest` and they are run using `go test`.

 Adding a new test is as easy as to create a new directory in `test/e2e` with the new E2E test, and to run them: